 She then proceeded to get on the phone with her supplier for more than 10 minutes (while everyone else was giving me the evil eye for holding up the line).

 2 – Turkey is a Christmas Only Dish in France

-Turns out that the production has not started yet because whole turkey is a Christmas only type dish here.
+Turns out that the production has not started yet because a whole turkey is a Christmas only type dish here.
 The production is actually starting “en fin de semaine” (end of the week) so I’m cutting it possibly too close to get a fresh Turkey delivered Friday.

 So I was told they would call me back to confirm the next AM… then they did not call back (typical French) and I called…

-Then they told me that the main person was gone, to call back the next morning and here I am today at 6:30 in the morning in my pyjamas trying to get hold of my butcher to get a turkey for the next day :-(
+Then they told me that the main person was gone, to call back the next morning and here I am today at 6:30 in the morning in my pajamas trying to get hold of my butcher to get a turkey for the next day :-(

 I’d even settle for a large capon (“un chapon”) but same deal, production has not started…

 I’ll learn around noon today if they were able to order one just in time…